ESG DATA QUALITY

 The TWG will exist alongside GRESB’s other Industry Working Groups that are helping us to iterate and improve our Standards and Assessments.
 Taken together, GRESB’s Industry Working Groups are an integral part of the Assessment evolution process, ensuring that we move forward together as an industry to address topics relevant to achieving our shared vision of sustainable real assets.

-Members of the TWG include GRESB Partners (1 person per organization) as well as industry experts who have relevant subject matter expertise, and the time and interest to participate fully.
+Members of the TWG include GRESB Partners (1 person per organization) and industry experts who have relevant subject matter expertise as well as the time and interest to participate fully.
 GRESB is convening the group to ensure that members have:

 - High levels of technical expertise data quality assurance, software engineering and/or data science.